Wayzinx/Wayzinx/README.md

   ## 👨‍💻 Quick Bio
   - 🎯 QA Engineer by day, Gamer by night
   - 🗡️ Currently playing: The Legend of Zelda: Tears of the Kingdom
-  - 🛠️ Use function calling to code some agent tools have fun 🥵
+  - 🛠️ Use function calling to code some agent tools for fun 🥵
   - 🌟 _"Perhaps one day, I shall truly fade from this place, like autumn leaves dissolving into the dusk."_ ✨

   ## 🎮 Gaming Platforms